Technical Help & Advice

 Engineered doors are the preferred choice for most installations, as they offer increased stability.
 These doors will not bow, twist or warp when subjected to general humidity and temperature changes throughout the year, ensuring they are the most secure option when choosing new doors for your home.
-Engineered cores can vary in weight from time to time, depending on the density of the particle board used within the core of the door.
+As our doors are manufactured from natural timber products, grain variations and colour differences can be expected throughout the range.
+Also worth noting, engineered cores can vary in weight from time to time, depending on the density of the particle board used within the core of the door.
 This should not cause alarm, but should be noted as doors may feel lighter than expected.
 Our doors come with two particleboard densities, 650kg/m³ and 725kg/m³.

 Solid construction doors are manufactured using one solid piece of real timber.
 These doors are perfectly suitable for use inside the home once properly finished, but are not recommended for use in external situations.

 Door opening sizes can differ from location to location and can also differ depending on the age of the building in question.
 This means that not all doors will fit into every opening.
 This is why Leader Doors offer a huge variety of door size options with every style of door, as we aim to ensure that our doors will fit anywhere in your home.

 If the closest size door is too small for your frame opening, then you may need to pack out the frame with additional pieces of timber.
 This will effectively reduce the size of your frame opening and will ensure there are no gaps when it comes to fitting your door.